echterhoff/plg-globalvariables/README.md

 To place a variable, you might want to use the more common curly bracket syntax.
 Just wrap your variable name with {global}{/global}.

-In a nut shell
+### Installation

-Download the plugin from here. http://code.google.com/p/plg-globalvariables/downloads/detail?name=plg_globalvariables_j2.5_v1.1.zip
-Go to your Joomla! administration interface
+Download the plugin from here. https://github.com/echterhoff/plg-globalvariables/archive/master.zip Go to your Joomla! administration interface
 Install the .zip file with the installer
 Go to your plugin and open Global Variables from the plugin browser